PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Evaluation

 \section{Evaluation}

-This section presents the experimental results of applying PG-MDP to SPEC2017 CPU intspeed workloads.
-We first analyze in further detail how PG-MDP closes the performance gap between a small and large XS Store Set predictor, and demonstrate the extent to which the predictor working set can be reduced.
-This is followed by a breakdown of per-workload performance gains in the small core configuration, a power saving for the PHAST predictor on a large core, and lastly an estimation of the impact of limited MDP read ports on dispatch bandwidth for high-load density workloads.
+This section presents the experimental design and results of applying PG-MDP to SPECspeed 2017.
+We first demonstrate the extent to which the predictor working set can be reduced.
+We then present a breakdown of per-workload performance gains on the small core, and show how PG-MDP performs on a medium sized core scaled to double the size of the small core.
+Lastly we evaluate the minimum number of MDP read ports required with and without PG-MDP to achieve maximum performance.